 Ambrisentan is a receptor antagonist of endothelin, a potent vasoconstrictor.
-N-003 is a proprietary formulation of ambrisentan suitable for the administration of low doses to patients with advanced liver disease and cirrhosis.
+N-003 is a proprietary formulation of ambrisentan suitable for the administration of alternative doses to patients with advanced liver disease and cirrhosis.

 Experimental and clinical data have shown that endothelin antagonism rapidly and significantly reduces portal pressure by reversing endothelin-induced intra-hepatic vasoconstriction, a key component of Portal Hypertension (Link).
 Endothelin antagonism is mechanistically different from current therapies such as terlipressin, midodrine and β-blockers which work by lowering blood flow to the liver.
 Endothelin antagonism reduces portal pressure by decreasing intra-hepatic resistance and increasing liver blood flow by decreasing hepatic sinusoidal resistance (Link).

-Noorik has recently discovered that high-dose ambrisentan is less effective than low-dose ambrisentan in blocking the vasoconstrictive effects of endothelin.
+Noorik has recently discovered that a different dose ambrisentan is effective in blocking the vasoconstrictive effects of endothelin.
 The doses currently used for Pulmonary Arterial Hypertension do not block the ETA receptor selectively.
-Human pharmacokinetic studies with N-003 have established that low-dose ambrisentan preferentially antagonise the effects of endothelin on the ETA receptor.
+Human pharmacokinetic studies with N-003 have established that lalternative doses of ambrisentan preferentially antagonise the effects of endothelin on the ETA receptor.